wanghaisheng/google-drive-file-rest/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+To get Google access credentials, you will need to login to the Google Cloud console.
+Sign in using your Google account and create a new project.
+Under + Create credentials in the top-menu bar select OAuth Client id.
+If requested to “Configure Consent Screen”, click on this button.
+On the new page that opens up, select external for the user type and click on create.
+Next, input your app name and email then save and continue.
+Leave the scope and Test users section empty and click on “Save and Continue”.
+Back on the dashboard, repeat the first step and click on Oauth Client id.
+Select “Web application” for the application type.
+Click on Add URI and enter http://localhost.
+Finally, in the Authorized redirect URIs section, click Add URI and in the field provided, key in http://localhost/api/auth/callback/google.
+Then create the authentication key.
+Copy the client ID and the client secret and add it to your application for use.